 A program shall not store into the text-literal regions created by S", S\" and C" nor into any read-only system variable or read-only transient regions.
-An ambiguous condition exists when a program attempts to store into read-only regions.

 3.3.3.5 Input buffers

 The address, length, and content of the input buffer may be transient.
 A program shall not write into the input buffer.
 In the absence of any optional word sets providing alternative input sources, the input buffer is either the terminal-input buffer, used by QUIT to hold one line from the user input device, or a buffer specified by EVALUATE.
 In all cases, SOURCE returns the beginning address and length in characters of the current input buffer.